billingadplay/pricingapp/docs/context.md

-# Video Pricing Tool — MVP Product Spec test
+# Video Pricing Tool — MVP Product Spec

 Implementation-ready reference for the videography pricing MVP.
 Focus on delivering a defensible quote in minutes, exportable as PDF or screenshot-ready image.